rhanihasan/cybersecuritys/docs/CyberSecurity/CCNA/Switching.md

 :::note
 These protocols help network administrators discover and understand the topology of their networks by providing information about directly connected devices.
 :::

+**Spanning Tree Protocol (STP):**

+Spanning Tree Protocol (STP) is a network protocol used to prevent loops in Ethernet networks, particularly in bridged or switched networks.
+STP ensures that there is only one logical path between all destinations on the network, preventing broadcast storms and other issues that can arise from network loops.

+**Key Concepts and Phases of STP:**

+1. **Election of Root and Bridge ID:**
+   - In the initial phase, switches elect a Root Bridge.
+The Root Bridge serves as the central reference point for the entire STP network.
+   - Each switch has a Bridge ID, which includes a priority value and a MAC address.
+   - By default, Cisco switches have a Bridge ID with a priority value of 32768 (or 32769 for VLAN 1).
+   - The switch with the lowest Bridge ID becomes the Root Bridge.
+   - If multiple switches have the same Bridge ID, the switch with the lowest MAC address is elected as the Root Bridge.
+   - Bridge Protocol Data Units (BPDU) packets are used for Root Bridge election.

+2. **Election of Root Port:**
+   - Each switch determines its best path (Root Port) to reach the Root Bridge.
+   - The best path is determined based on the lowest cumulative cost (port cost) to reach the Root Bridge.
+   - Port costs are assigned based on link speeds.
+For example, FastEthernet has a lower cost than Ethernet.
+   - The switch with the lowest cumulative cost to reach the Root Bridge becomes the Root Port.

+3. **Blocking Ports:**
+   - After determining the Root Bridge and Root Port, STP identifies and blocks certain ports to prevent loops.
+   - Ports on non-Root Bridges that are not part of the best path to the Root Bridge are blocked.
+   - Blocked ports do not forward traffic but are in a "listening and learning" state.

+**STP Process:**
+- STP operates in a series of phases that can take up to 30 seconds to complete.
+- The first 15 seconds are in the "listening" mode, where switches receive BPDU packets and exchange information.
+- The next 15 seconds are in the "learning" mode, during which switches determine the Root Bridge and Root Port.
+- Once the Root Bridge and Root Port are identified, the remaining ports are blocked to prevent loops.

+STP is crucial for network stability and redundancy in Ethernet networks.
+It ensures that even in complex network topologies, there is a single logical path to reach each destination, preventing data collisions and broadcast storms.